 404. CHURCH HISTORY.
 The Church in Modern Denominationalism and Church Polity.
 A survey of Romanism in modern times and the Protestant denominations since the Reformation.
-In addition to textbook study and lectures, with emphasis upon American denominations, research projects are aimed at an analysis of Protestant denominational sources and atomization as well as factors of present reintegration activity, with their significance to the Church.
+In addition to textbook study and lectures, with emphasis upon American denominations, research projects are aimed at an analysis of Protestant denominational sources and atomization as well as factors of present reintegration activity, with their significance to the church.
 Prescribed, second year, two hours, spring semester.
 Professor Renfer.

-- 451. EARLY CHURCH HISTORY.
+451. EARLY CHURCH HISTORY.
 The expansion of Christianity and its conflict with Judaism and paganism in the first five centuries of the era based on the study of selected patristic writings in translation.
 Courses 401 and 402, or their equivalent, are prerequisite for this course.
 Elective, two hours, fall semester.
+Professor Renfer.

-Professor Renfer. - 452.
-ROMANISM.
+452. ROMANISM.
 A study of the Roman Church, its origin, principles, history and literature together with its influence and effects.
 Course 402 is prerequisite.
 Elective, two hours, spring semester.
+Professor Nash.

-Professor Nash. - 453.
-HISTORY OF THE REFORMATION.
+453. HISTORY OF THE REFORMATION.
 An intensive study of the reformation period, dealing with causes of the Reformation and tracing the history of the movement in the various countries of Western Europe.
 Extensive reading in the period and special study of a chosen subject.
-Elective, two hours, fall semester.
-Professor Renfer. - 454.
-PRESBYTERIAN HISTORY AND ADVANCED POLITY.
+Elective, two hours, fall semester, Professor Renfer.

+454. PRESBYTERIAN HISTORY AND ADVANCED POLITY.
 The polity of primitive Christianity, the rise of the episcopate out of the Presbyterian form, the recovery of Presbyterian polity through the Reformation.
 American Presbyterian Churches are given particular attention.
 A seminar course with classes at stated intervals.
 Prerequisite, Course 404.
 Elective, two hours, fall semester.
+Professor Nash.

-Professor Nash. - 455.
-TWENTIETH CENTURY CHRISTIANITY.
+455. TWENTIETH CENTURY CHRISTIANITY.
 An analytical study of such developments and movements in the twentieth century as ecumenicity on the American and world levels, Anglo-Romanism, fundamentalism or evangelicalism, and independency.
 Elective, two hours, spring semester.
+Professor Renfer.

-Professor Renfer. - 456.
-HISTORY OF FUNDAMENTALISM.
+456. HISTORY OF FUNDAMENTALISM.
 This course will trace the development of what is variously termed fundamentalism, evangelicalism, orthodoxy, and conservatism.
 The various areas and extent of its existence and activities within and without denominationalism will be examined.
 This elective will be conducted on a seminar basis employing lecture and student research.
+Elective, two hours, spring semester.
+Professor Renfer.

+457. THE MEDIEVAL CHURCH.
+An intensive study of the church in the Middle Ages.
+The development of the papacy and Church-State tradition.
+Rise and significance of Monasticism, Crusades and Scholasticism, Heresies and Evangelical movements.
+Emphasis will be placed upon leading representative personalitities.
 Elective, two hours, spring semester.
 Professor Renfer.